About this course

-Study at Liverpool John Moores University for this Registered Specialist Community Practitioner/Community Children’s Nursing qualification and have your professional competencies, as set out by the NMC, assessed in practice.
+Study for LJMU's Registered Specialist Community Practitioner Children’s Nursing course and have your NMC professional competencies assessed in practice.

-- Learn from expert nurses and visiting specialists
+- Learn from expert nurses and specialists on this contemporary programme.

 - Have your professional competencies, as set out by the Nursing and Midwifery Council (NMC), assessed in theory and practice